OoliteProject/OoliteStarter/readme.md

 * Play as usual.
 * If you want to change the installed expansions, switch to the 'Expansions' tab, check the list and choose to install, remove, enable or disable expansions.
+  You can also export your currently active expansions as 'Oolite Expansion Set', to load it later again or share with your friends.

 Happy Flying!